dcernst/dcernst.github.io/index.md

 I am a husband and a father of two incredible sons.
 My passions include cycling and rock climbing.
 I try to do a few ultra endurance mountain bike events each year.
 You can follow my cycling endeavors on [Strava](https://www.strava.com/athletes/122321).
 Oh, I enjoy drinking copious amounts of coffee, too.

-To contact me, shoot me an [email](mailto:dana.ernst@nau.edu) or use any of social media contacts in the sidebar.
+To contact me, shoot me an [email](mailto:dana.ernst@nau.edu) or use any of the social media contacts in the sidebar.
 Here is my physical work address:

 <address>
 Dana C. Ernst, PhD<br />